M-H-MARUF-1903/M-H-MARUF-1903/README.md

 </div>

 ### 👀 I'm passionate about Web Development and AI.
-### 🌱 Currently learning and exploring Redux.
+### 🌱 Currently learning and exploring Data Science.
-### 💼 Actively seeking opportunities as a Web Developer.
+### 💼 Actively seeking opportunities as a Full Stack Developer.
 ### 👯 Open to collaboration on exciting web projects.
 ### 💬 Ask me about anything related to Web Development.
 ### 📫 Reach me at md.muktadirul.haque.maruf@gmail.com.